DeepLcom/deepl-java/README.md

 DeepL's best-in-class translation technology.

 The DeepL Java library offers a convenient way for applications written in Java to interact with the DeepL API.
-Currently, the library only supports text and document translation; we intend to add support for glossary management soon.
+We intend to support all API functions with the library, though support for new features may be added to the library after they’re added to the API.

 ## Getting an authentication key